 Answer: No and No. If students have followed all the proper directions from the Isabella Cannon Global Education Center, they will be registered by the center into a place holder for their particular program or into Elon catalog courses.
 This is true for Elon Centers, affiliates, and exchange programs.
 The registration process for the actual courses abroad varies by programs.
 The GEC and host programs will guide students through that process.
 Students who have chosen non-Elon programs must depend on that host institution for information regarding course registration.

-20. I am thinking of studying abroad in Spring 2014 (or later).
+20. I am thinking of studying abroad soon.
 How should I begin planning?

 Answer: The first step to planning for a study abroad program is to attend a Study Abroad Planning Workshop.
 These are offered every day of the week.
 Check the GEC website for times and locations.

-21. I’ve completed my lab science requirement for general studies.
+21. I’ve completed my lab science requirement for the core curriculum.
 How do I find coursework for my non-lab science requirement?

-22. I’ve heard that ESS can now count in General Studies.
+22. I’ve heard that ESS can now count in Elon Core Curriculum.
 Is that true?

-Answer: Check "course types" in Elon OnTrack to see how individual courses count in the General Studies program.
+Answer: Check "course types" in Elon OnTrack to see how individual courses count in the Elon Core Curriculum.
 Beginning in fall 2013, some ESS courses count in Advanced Studies (not ESS 315) and some also count in the Science category.
 This is not

 retroactive for ESS courses taken prior to fall 2013.
-As always, Advanced Studies must be outside the major (exception applies if double major and at least one major is arts & science).
+As always, Advanced Studies must be outside the major (exception applies if double major and at least one major is from Studies in the Arts & Sciences).